You’re Not Alone: Trusting God in Addiction

 Facing that struggle is difficult.
 That’s why we come along with you on the journey.
 It’s a journey away from addiction and back to your real self, to the life you’ve longed to have.
 All you have to do is trust — trust yourself to achieve this victory, trust us to walk beside you, trust God to bring you through it.

 God makes no mistakes.
 You are not a mistake, and you finding us at St. Gregory Recovery Center is not a mistake.
-We, a Christian rehab, are here to help you along the way, but by placing your trust in Jesus, you are allowing Him to work in you and through you.
+We, a faith-based, are here to help you along the way, but by placing your trust in Jesus, you are allowing Him to work in you and through you.
 God loves you with an everlasting love (Jeremiah 31:3).
 Despite all you have experienced, and anything you may have done, Jesus’ love for you is unshakable and conditional.

 You can trust Him to be with you in your addiction recovery.
 Trust Him to lift the burden from your shoulders, to stand with you in this battle, to be that friend who sticks closer than a brother (Proverbs 18:24).